anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: When you reach the end of your rope, tie a knot in it and hang on.
+Quote: If the single man plant himself indomitably on his instincts, and there abide, the huge world will come round to him.

-By: Franklin D. Roosevelt
+By: Ralph Waldo Emerson